mamad-1999/GitDirDownload/Readme.md

 - Downloads files concurrently for faster performance.
 - Maintains the original directory structure.
 - Logs each downloaded file in the terminal.
-- Creates a main folder named after the last directory in the specified path.

 ## Notes